Black Hole spin dependence of general relativistic multi-transonic accretion close to the horizon: Space-time metric and the conservation equations

 for accretion studied using the spherical polar co-ordinate and for accretion studied using the cylindrical co-ordinate.

-One can integrate eq.~\eqref{sphcont} for $\phi=0\rightarrow 2\pi$ and $\theta=-H_{\theta}\rightarrow H_{\theta}$; $\pm H_{\theta}$ being the value of the polar co-ordinates above and below the equitorial plane, respectively, for a local flow half thickness $H$. $2H/r$ is cnstant for flow thickness in spherical polar co-ordinate for conical wedge shaped flow, (see e.g., \cite{az1981,gammie-popham, lyy95,lyyy97a,lyyy97b,ly98, nard2012} and references therein) and can integrate eq.~\eqref{cylcont} for $z=-H_z\rightarrow H_z$ (where $\pm H_z$ is the local half thickness of the flow) symmetrically over and below the equitorial plane for axisymmetric accretion studied using the cylindrical polar co-ordinate to obtain the conserved mass accretion rate $\dot{M}$ in the equitorial plane as
+One can integrate eq.~\eqref{sphcont} for $\phi=0\rightarrow 2\pi$ and $\theta=[(\pi/2)-H_{\theta}]\rightarrow [(\pi/2)+H_{\theta}]$; $\pm H_{\theta}$ being the range of variation of the polar co-ordinate below and above the equatorial plane, respectively, for a (local) flow half thickness $H$.
+The ratio $2H/r$ is constant for flow thickness in spherical polar co-ordinate for conical wedge shaped flows, \cite[see e.g.][and references within]{az81,gammie-popham, lyy95,lyyy97a,lyyy97b,ly98, nard2012}.
+Eq.~\eqref{cylcont} can be integrated for $z=-H_z\rightarrow H_z$ (where $\pm H_z$ is the local half thickness of the flow) symmetrically over and below the equatorial plane for axisymmetric accretion studied using the cylindrical polar co-ordinate to obtain the conserved mass accretion rate $\dot{M}$ in the equatorial plane as